Greek Life FAQs

 If I participate in Rush, am I guaranteed a bid to at least one organization on campus?

-I have a family member who is an alum of a Doane College Greek organization; does that mean I automatically get a bid to join the group to which they belonged?
+I have a family member who is an alum of a Doane University Greek organization; does that mean I automatically get a bid to join the group to which they belonged?

 It depends.
 Each fraternity and sorority has their own policy towards legacy members.
 For more information on a group’s legacy policy, please contact their organization directly or Kayla Decker, Greek System Director.
 A list of contacts for each organization can be found here.